Bayesian Multi-line Intensity Mapping: Line Signal Modeling

 \section{Line Signal Modeling}

 Our model for line emission follows the prescription from \citet{2017ApJ...835..273G}, which is built on an empirical star-formation rate (SFR) and the line luminosity relation.
-We use the star-formation rate density (SFRD) constraints to model the luminosity density for each line.
+We use the SFR density (SFRD) constraints to model the luminosity density for each line.

 We assume a linear relation between the line luminosity $L_i$ and the SFR:

 and use the $L_i$--SFR relations from \citet{1998ARA&A..36..189K} and \citet{2007ApJ...657..738L} for H$\alpha$, $[$\ion{O}{2}$]$, and $[$\ion{O}{3}$]$.
 For H$\beta$, we assume a fixed line ratio of $L_{H\beta}/L_{H\alpha}=0.35$ \citep{2006agna.book.....O}, which has been validated to have good agreement with simulations and observations by \citet{2017ApJ...835..273G}.
 The line luminosity--SFR ratio ($r_i$) for each line is summarized in Table~\ref{T:spherex_lines}.
 Following \citet{2017ApJ...835..273G}, we adopt the same dust extinction factors, also listed in Table~\ref{T:spherex_lines}.